 In Palmer, the defendant moved for summary judgment stating that the law only requires that an owner not “knowingly” permit livestock to roam onto highways.
 The court agreed that this was an accurate statement of the law, and upheld summary judgment for the defendant on the grounds that the plaintiff had failed to present any evidence that the defendant had knowingly allowed his livestock to roam on a public highway.

 In Gibbs v.
 Jackson, the Texas Supreme Court analyzed an accident that occurred on a farm-to-market road in a county that had not adopted a local stock law.
 The Court held that, since the Texas Agricultural Code did not address farm-to-market roads and the county had not adopted the stock law, the defendant had no common law duty to restrain his cattle, and the Court reversed and rendered judgment that the plaintiff takes nothing.
 Interestingly, however, the Court stated that “Texas courts have relied upon [the Texas Agricultural Code and local stock laws] to hold or assume that livestock owners may be liable for negligence if their animals” stray onto roads that are covered by the statute.
 Id. at 749.

 Based upon the plain meaning of the statute and Texas case law, if no stock law exists, then the court will require the plaintiff to prove the knowledge requirement.
 In addition, the statute only applies to the presence of livestock on highways, as defined in the statute.

 Contact an Experienced San Antonio Lawyer

-If you have been injured or have lost a loved one in an automobile accident involving livestock, it is important to speak with a personal injury attorney in San Antonio who understands the role that county laws and state laws play, in conjunction, to establish liability in these cases.
+If you have been injured or have lost a loved one in an automobile accident involving livestock, it is important to speak with the best personal injury attorneys in San Antonio who understand the role that county laws and state laws play, in conjunction, to establish liability in these cases.
 Call the lawyers at Hill Law Firm today for questions or a free case evaluation today.